 They form a maze of contradictions, a labyrinth — yet all were written by one person, Sergeant Bracken.

 In his Occurrence Report, Sgt.
-Bracken began his description of the Exhibit #83 envelope by claiming: “The date on the stamps is difficult to read, however I am satisfied that it was sent sometime around the 5th or 6th of June 2002.”
+James Bracken opened his description of the Exhibit #83 envelope by claiming: “The date on the stamps is difficult to read, however I am satisfied that it was sent sometime around the 5th or 6th of June 2002.”

 In his report, Bracken also described the contents of the package and the exhibit number.
 He itemized these details several times, sometimes in depth, sometimes briefly.
 All these descriptions remain precisely consistent.
 It is only the dates which form a confused tangle.